Antibacterial combination (On the skin)

 - This medicine should not be used in the eye, inside the body, or over large areas of skin.
 If this medicine does get in your eyes, nose, or mouth, rinse it off right away.

-- Wash your hands with soap and water before and after using this medicine.
+- Wash your hands with soap and water before and after you use this medicine.
 Follow your doctor's instructions about how to clean and care for your skin or wound before and after you use this medicine.

-- If you are using this medicine without a prescription, follow the instructions on the medicine label.
+- Follow the instructions on the medicine label if you are using this medicine without a prescription.
 Do not use this medicine on deep or serious wounds, on serious burns, or on animal bites unless your doctor tells you to.

 If a dose is missed: